 If you wish to get a sense of cathedral, walk around it slowly.

 It may help you to think of taking this walk with the risen Christ.
 You can always ask, “Why have You invited me here?”
 The answer(s) may come in surprising ways!

 Notice everything that draws your attention, but for now, don’t stop walking.
 Tell yourself that you will have time to return.

 You can also walk the cross (west to east down the nave and choir, and then north to south across the transept.) or when the choir is closed walk a Tau (west to east down the nave, and then north to south across the transept.)

-Pay attention when something seems interesting or when you feel repelled or horrified.
+Pay extra attention when something seems engaging, or when you feel repelled.

 Don’t linger, you are simply collecting impressions, not analyzing or exploring them in any way.
 It might help to remember that whatever reaction you are having is about you, much more than it is about the cathedral.

 While you explore, be aware of the sensations you experience.

 What are you feeling physically in this space?
 Tune in, this is an embodied experience.

 A few things you will want to notice: